Nicholas Cochrane: Career

 Cochrane had appeared as an extra on TV for Coronation Streets production company, Granada TV, prior to his successful audition in 1989 for the role of Andy McDonald.
 Cochrane's character stayed in the programme for seven years before he was axed, along with several other cast members, in a high-profile cull by a new producer in 1997.
-His character took a job as an English teacher in Spain, but has since returned for two short spells so that Andy McDonald could be seen attending the remarriage of his parents and later being best man at his brother's wedding.
+His character took a job as an English teacher in Spain, but has since returned for two short spells so that Andy McDonald could be seen attending the remarriage of his parents and later being best man at his brother's wedding to Becky Granger.

 In 2004, Cochrane co-launched a short-lived magazine about soap operas named Into Soap under the newly formed company Treble Media Ltd. However, due to fierce competition from other publications such as Inside Soap and Soaplife, the magazine ran into financial difficulties.
 Despite the selling of the title to a London company and gaining a readership of 75,000, Into Soap folded in September 2008.
 The closure of the publication resulted in job losses, unpaid bills to staff and photographers and Cochrane having to sell his house after filing for bankruptcy.
 He has also co-hosted a show on Peak FM in Chesterfield, Derbyshire.
 Cochrane's other television roles have included playing the character of a golf professional Barry Scripps in ITV's Heartbeat.
 Other television guest appearances have included Loose Women (ITV1), Canada AM (national breakfast TV), The South Bank Show (ITV1), Live and Kicking (BBC1), To Me To You (CBBC), Confessions (ITV), Win, Lose or Draw (ITV1), and Celebrity Eggheads (BBC2).